pwang30/SCC_UC_Bilevel/README.md

-# Short-circuit current+UC+Bi-level:Case studies for examining market power
+# Short-circuit current+UC+Bi-level: Case studies for examining market power

 **PLEASE NOTE, the main models and methodologies are in the listed papers here.
 Fully understanding these works is the foundation of our work.**
 - Short-Circuit Current (SCC) models refer to: